nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 ### NoAck

-Disables the server acknowledging that messages are received for the Stream.
+Disables the server acknowledging that messages are received for the stream.
 This is an advanced feature that allows publishing without confirmation.
 This will improve publish speed, the downside being that you cannot be sure a message was received.
 There are certainly use cases where this is acceptable.

 ### Replicas

 Set how many replicas to keep for each message in a clustered JetStream.
-Default is 0, maximum is 5
+Default is 0, maximum is 5.

 ### Retention

 How message retention is considered, LimitsPolicy (default), InterestPolicy or WorkQueuePolicy.
-Limits policy enforces the MaxBytes and MaxMsgs limits.
+LimitsPolicy enforces the MaxBytes and MaxMsgs limits.
-Interest policy keeps messages as long as there is a consumer that has not acknowledged the message unless MaxAge, MaxBytes or MaxMsgs would prune them.
+InterestPolicy keeps messages as long as there is a consumer that has not acknowledged the message unless MaxAge, MaxBytes or MaxMsgs would prune them.
 WorkQueuePolicy removes a message as soon as anyone acknowledges it, or again, one of the Max policies requires it to be removed.